He Likes You But Doesn’t Want a Relationship? Here’s Why!

 Let me share a fascinating insight.
 One study found that cultural differences were a significant cause for parents not approving intercultural relationships.

-So, here’s the harsh truth: Sometimes, family or cultural pressures might prohibit a guy from committing, even if he genuinely cares for you.
+So, here’s the harsh truth: Sometimes, family or cultural pressures might prohibit a guy from committing, even if he genuinely likes you.

 If you come from different ethnic backgrounds, religious beliefs, or family values, his loved ones may disapprove of his dating choices.
-He may face intense parental pressure to only marry within his culture or faith.
+Or Hh may face intense parental pressure to only marry within his culture or faith.

 What Shall I Do, Varun?

-First of all, you need to understand that his family’s expectations are giving him cold feet about committing further.
+First of all, you need to understand that his family’s expectations are keeping him from committing further.
 Hence, No one’s at fault!

 Right now, building a solid friendship can help ease concerns about differences in background down the line.
 Focus on finding common ground in values and bonding over shared interests.